Myrsmeden/tagcloud/readme.md

 # PTC - Political Tag Cloud - Tagcloud.online
 A facelift of the Software Engineering project from Findwise, originally conducted in 2016.
-The tagcloud is a website where the hashtag usage is displayed in a tag cloud, divided by which political parties the account is following
+The tagcloud is a website where the hashtag usage is displayed in a tag cloud, divided by which political parties the account is following:

 # Architecture
 The project is divided in a bunch of different microservices.